Writing Components

 Adding stages

-on which custom factory methods have been added.
-To add a stage to our component, we can use the .with()
+augmented with custom factory methods.
+To add a stage to our component, we can use the .with() method.

 Note that component factories are immutable.
 Because of this, you need to chain the stage calls in the same assignment as your component creation.
 You cannot call them as side-effects.